sporksmith/walking-onions-wip/other-proposals/xxx-happy-families.md

 ## Design overview.

-In this design, every family has a master "family ed25519" key.
-A node is in the family iff its server descriptor includes a certificate of its ed25519 identity key with the master ed25519 key.
+In this design, every family has a master ed25519 "family key".
+A node is in the family iff its server descriptor includes a certificate of its ed25519 identity key with the family key.
 The certificate format is as in the tor-certs.txt spec; we would allocate a new certificate type for this usage.
 These certificates would need to include the signing key in the appropriate extension.

-Note that because server descriptors are signed with the node's ed25519 signing key, this creates a bidirectional relationship where nodes can't be put in families without their consent.
+Note that because server descriptors are signed with the node's ed25519 signing key, this creates a bidirectional relationship between the two keys, so that nodes can't be put in families without their consent.

 ## Changes to router descriptors